Table of Contents

 When performing quantitative user research analyses, pay attention to;

-- Needs that are not currently met and priority.
+- User needs that are not currently met;

 - Features that need to be improved asap.